Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: The POLLUX Generative Benchmark

 \subsection{The Criteria Taxonomy}

-In line with the Generative Tasks Taxonomy, this work adopts block-like structure for the criteria system.
-This system embodies groups of independent evaluation aspects and allows constructing a set of criteria specifically tailored to a particular text based on its functional style and relation to a certain task.
-All criteria are designed to represent the evaluation aspects \textit{necessary} to assess the quality of a generated text with respect to a user's intent and provided attributes\footnote{We acknowledge the criteria taxonomy probably may be deepened and widened, but the main focus of this work is to establish systematical approach to criteria evaluation, hence we prioritize rigor of the system over an attempt to cover \textit{all} evaluation dimensions of \textit{all} possible task formulations.}.
-All criteria are equipped with corresponding scale and rubrics.
-We provide definitions of all the criteria derived in this work alongside their scales and rubrics, see Appendix~\ref{sec:app-criteria-taxonomy}.
+We introduce a modular criteria system aligned with the Generative Tasks Taxonomy, enabling the construction of tailored evaluation sets per text based on its functional style and task.
+All criteria — each with defined scales and rubrics — focus on aspects \textit{necessary} for assessing quality in relation to user intent and task type.
+For example, a style transfer task (text transformation) requires different criteria depending on the domain: fact preservation is critical in news, while style consistency is prioritized in science fiction, where facts may be fictional.
+Thus, the methodology selects only relevant criteria for each task–style combination, ensuring focused and efficient evaluation.
+While expandable, we prioritize systematic rigor over exhaustive coverage of all possible evaluation dimensions.

 \textbf{Criteria system basis} Following~\citet{howcroft-etal-2020-twenty}, this work bases its criteria framework on three levels of evaluation aspects, namely (i) context-independent assessment, and evaluation relative to (ii) input query and (iii) external data sources.
 Each of these levels is further bifurcated into Form and Content components, creating a comprehensive evaluation matrix $M$.
-Each expert panel $i$ was responsible for populating the matrix $M_i$ with evaluation aspects needed to assess the quality of responses to tasks that fall within the panel's range of expertise, refer to Appendix~\ref{sec:app_panels} for the lists of such tasks (\textbf{Tasks} paragraph) and intuition behind evaluation aspects (\textbf{Criteria} subsection) for each panel.
-As all panel-specific $M_i$s were complete, the dedicated panel supervisors (see Section~\ref{subsec:expert_roles} in Appendix~\ref{sec:app_experts} and Appendix~\ref{sec:survey_annotation}) and five contributing authors of this paper aggregated those criteria from the collection of $M_i$ that focus on universal text quality markers while deliberately ignore style-specific characteristics.
+Each expert panel $i$ was responsible for populating the matrix $M_i$ with evaluation aspects needed to assess the quality of responses to tasks that fall within the panel's range of expertise.
+As all panel-specific $M_i$s were complete, the dedicated panel supervisors and five contributing authors of this paper aggregated those criteria from the collection of $M_i$ that focus on universal text quality markers while deliberately ignoring style-specific characteristics.